 Leaving contact lenses in overnight may not seem like a big deal, but understanding the problems which this bad habit may cause will make the effort of removing them and cleaning them seem well worthwhile!
 Almost two thirds of wearers said they would prefer to keep contact lenses in overnight if they could, so it is a common and convenient preference.
 Of course sleeping in contact lenses overnight is a different matter than dozing off in a chair for a nap, which is not a problem.
-The tissue of your eye really needs oxygen, otherwise it will begin to swell up and cause your vision to become blurred.
-If your eye tissue continues to be deprived of the oxygen it needs, then in extreme cases some small blood vessels may develop into the cornea in order to supply the tissue with the required oxygen.
+The tissue/cornea of your eye really needs oxygen, otherwise it will begin to swell up and cause your vision to become blurred.
+If your eye tissue continues to be deprived of the oxygen it needs, because of the contact lenses which acts like barriers, then in extreme cases some small blood vessels may develop into the cornea in order to supply the tissue with the required oxygen.
+It's basically not healthy for your eyes.
 Left unchecked these blood vessels may grow long enough to block the vision permanently.
 Keeping contact lenses in is like keeping the eye underwater without any oxygen for days at a time.
 You can imagine that would not be at all healthy or good for the eyes, and keeping contact lenses in longer than they are designed for will have the same detrimental effect.

 Sleeping with contact lenses